uyar/pygenstub/README.rst

 Features
 --------

-At the moment, the utility only handles functions (not methods).
-If the docstring for the function includes a **sig** field, it uses this signature to generate a prototype for the function.
+If the docstring of a function or method includes a **sig** field, this signature is used to generate a prototype.

 For example, considering the code given below: